Province of New York: Provincial Congress

 The revolutionary New York Provincial Congress of local representatives assumed the government on May 22, 1775, declared the province the State of New York in 1776, and ratified the first New York Constitution in 1777.
 During the ensuing American Revolutionary War the British regained and occupied the strategic port and harbor of New York Town in September 1776, using it as its military and political base of operations in British North America;

 though a British governor was technically in office, much of the remainder of the upper part of the colony was held by the rebel Patriots.

 In April 1775, the rebels formed the New York Provincial Congress as a replacement for the New York Assembly.
 News of the battle of Lexington and Concord reached New York on April 23, which stunned the city since there was a widely believed rumor that Parliament was to grant the colonies self-taxation.
 The Sons of Liberty led by Marinus Willett broke into the Arsenal at City Hall and removed 1,000 stand of arms.
 The armed citizens formed a voluntary corps to govern the city with Isaac Sears's house the de facto seat of government and militia headquarters.
 The crown-appointed New York executive council met on April 24 and concluded that "we were unanimously of the opinion that we had no power to do anything."
 The British troops in New York never left their barracks.

 On October 19, 1775, Governor William Tryon was forced to leave New York for a British warship offshore, ending any appearances of British rule of the colony as the Continental Congress ordered the arrest of anyone endangering the safety of the colony.
 In April 1776 Tryon officially dissolved the New York assembly.

 New York was located in the Northern theatre of the American Revolutionary War.
 New York served as the launching point for the failed Invasion of Canada in 1775, the first major military operation of the newly formed Continental Army.
 General George Washington took the Continental Army from Boston after the British withdrew following the Fortification of Dorchester Heights, and brought it to New York in 1776, correctly anticipating the British would return there.
-The Battle of Saratoga in 1777 was a turning point in the war.
+The Battle of Saratoga in th year 1777 was a turning point in the war.
 West Point on the Hudson was a strategic asset.
 And New York played a central role for the British in their attempt to divide New England from the rest of the colonies.